 Complete your bucket-list adventure on board a luxury tall ship - complete with on board sauna!

 Until 2006, Linden sailed the Baltic Sea, proudly representing Åland, before being sold to a restaurant in Helsinki that turned her into a day cruiser, where she barely left Helsinki harbour.
-In 2017, her current owners Njord Sail and Cargo APS with the wish to offer sustainable charter and cargo transport, working with local businesses and enterprises to ensure efficiency.
-Today, she takes her guests up to the Artic during summer months, slicing through the water and inbetween the ice in order to give her passengers the chance to experience the artic via sail, ski and hike – an experience like no other.
+Now fully restored she was bought by her current owners in 2017 to offer sustainable charter, environmental experiences and cargo transport, working with local businesses and enterprises to ensure efficiency.
+Today, she sails her guests up to the Artic during summer months, sailing around Svalbard Norwary, slicing through the water and inbetween the ice in order to give her passengers the chance to experience the artic via sail, ski and hike this remote archipelago near the North Pole.
+Life under sail in this remarkable location gives guests the chance to witness polar bear, artic foxes and reindeer with carfeul consideration to this fragile environment.

 - Total number of berths : 35